cbm-fles/flesnet/INSTALL.md

 General remarks: OS and Software Environment
 --------------------------------------------

-At the moment, the official software environment for operating flesnet with a FLIB is:

-    Debian 8.0 / fairsoft mar15p1
+Flesnet with FLIB is designed to run on a Linux operating system.
+Although it is possible to use most distributions this guide and provided scripts focus on Debian.
+Especially if planing to use a FLIB it is strongly recommended to use a recent Debian installation.

-This doesn't imply that it is impossible to run a setup on any other OS / external packages combination.
-But tests are only performed for the official environment.
-If there are reasons to go to another version please let me know.
+This doesn't imply that it is impossible to run a setup on any other OS but tests are only performed for this environment.

-Earlier versions:

-    Debian 7.6 / fairroot external packages jul14p3
-    Debian 7.6 / fairroot external packages jul14p2

 Note: For information regarding the legacy CBMnet readout please refer to the end of this document.

 Getting the Repository
 ----------------------